reev-create/twilio-whatsapp/POSTINSTALL.md

 -->
 # Hi there 👋 !

-This extension helps you send automated whatsapp messages to your users all made possible using the power of the Firebase Cloud Functions.
+This extension helps you send automated whatsapp messages to your users, all made possible using the power of the Firebase Cloud Functions.
 Have any suggestions in mind?
 Feel free to [let us know](https://reev.tech/contact)

 # Configuration

 Extension installed at ${param:WA_COLLECTION} of Firestore.
 The Extension Instance ID is ${param:EXT_INSTANCE_ID}

-To learn more about HTTP functions, visit the [functions documentation](https://firebase.google.com/docs/functions/http-events).
+To learn more about Firestore Functions, visit the [functions documentation](https://firebase.google.com/docs/firestore/extend-with-functions).

 <!-- We recommend keeping the following section to explain how to monitor extensions with Firebase -->
 # Monitoring